LARGE

-Glycosyltransferase-like protein LARGE1 is an enzyme that in humans is encoded by the LARGE gene.
+Xylosyl- and glucuronyltransferase LARGE1 is an enzyme that in humans is encoded by the gene LARGE1 (formerly LARGE).
+In 2024, a deep mutational scanning was conducted, which generated functional scores for all possible single nucleotide variants of the human LARGE1 coding sequence.

 Function

-This gene, which is one of the largest in the human genome, encodes a member of the N-acetylglucosaminyltransferase gene family.
+This gene, which is one of the largest in the human genome, encodes a member of the N- gene family.
 The exact function of LARGE, a golgi protein, remains uncertain.
 It encodes a glycosyltransferase which participates in glycosylation of alpha-dystroglycan, and may carry out the synthesis of glycoprotein and glycosphingolipid sugar chains.
 It may also be involved in the addition of a repeated disaccharide unit.
 Mutations in this gene cause MDC1D, a novel form of congenital muscular dystrophy with severe mental retardation and abnormal glycosylation of alpha-dystroglycan.
 Alternative splicing of this gene results in two transcript variants that encode the same protein.

 LARGE may also play a role in tumor-specific genomic rearrangements.
 Mutations in this gene may be involved in the development and progression of meningioma through modification of ganglioside composition and other glycosylated molecules in tumor cells.